scouten/ericscouten.travel/content/2012/11-26+south-america/05-hello-salvador/index.md

 {{ es_image(id="es-2239-006", caption = "Pelourinho, Salvador, Bahía, Brazil") }}

 {{ es_image(id="es-2239-012", title = "The Fire of Sadness", caption = "Pestana Convento do Carmo Hotel Histórico, Salvador, Bahía, Brazil") }}

+Being in this location, on the edge of Salvador’s historic Pelourinho district, was both a blessing and a curse.
+A blessing because there was a lot of interesting subject matter to shoot within easy walking district.
+A curse because everyone warned me that I needed to be hyper-vigilant due to the high rate of street crime in that area.
+So I took relatively short walks in daylight in areas I came to know and feel safer in.
+Being a very fair-skinned person with an expensive camera around my neck definitely made me feel highly visible.